marcoshsq/marcoshsq/README.md

   <li>🌱 ...I’m currently studying Python and SQL.</li>
   <li>👯 ...I’m looking to collaborate on any work with big value to my career.</li>
   <li>💬 ...Ask me about anything, If I can help, I'll be very happy.</li>
-  <li>🎮 ...My hobbies are anime and music, so if you like it too, we already have something to talk about.</li>
-  <li>📚 ...But my passion is reading, I love books, literature, philosophy, horror novels.</li>
+  <li>🎮 ...My hobbies are: watching anime, reading horror books and listening to a lot of music.</li>
-  <li>📚 ...However, I'm passionate about science fiction, especially Cyberpunk. ❤️❤️❤️</li>
+  <li>📚 ...Fun fact: I'm Passionate about Cyberpunk! ❤️❤️❤️</li>
   <li>💬 ...My discord ID is: marcoshsq#0571 If you want to chat.</li>
 </ul>